ibm-cloud-docs/power-iaas/faq.md

 For more information, see [Hardware specifications](/docs/infrastructure/power-iaas?topic=power-iaas-about-power-virtual-server#apvs-hardware-specifications).

-## Do Power Systemes Virtual Servers run in a multi-tenant environment?
+## Do Power Systems Virtual Servers run in a multi-tenant environment?
 {: #multi}
 {: faq}